 Robert H. Bork Biography

-Robert Bork was a self-described “radical socialist” when he went off to college at the University of Chicago, but by the time he’d received his law degree (1953), he was a conservative… Robert Bork sued the Yale Club for $1 million after a 2006 fall he had while going up to a speaker’s platform.
-The case was settled in 2008 for an undisclosed sum… After his rejection as a Supreme Court justice, Bork compared his struggle to that of General George Armstrong Custer at the battle of Little Big Horn… After Rober Bork resigned as a Circuit Court justice for the District of Columbia, he was replaced by Clarence Thomas — who was then appointed to the U.S. Supreme Court in 1991… After Robert Bork lost the Supreme Court job, Anthony M. Kennedy was nominated and approved by a senate vote of 97-0.
+Robert Bork was a self-described “radical socialist” when he began college at the University of Chicago, but by the time he’d received his law degree (1953), he was a conservative… Robert Bork sued the Yale Club for $1 million after a 2006 fall he had while stepping up to a speaker’s platform.
+The case was settled in 2008 for an undisclosed sum… After his rejection as a Supreme Court justice, Robert Bork compared his struggle to that of General George Armstrong Custer at the battle of Little Big Horn… After Robert Bork resigned as a Circuit Court justice for the District of Columbia, he was replaced by Clarence Thomas — who was then appointed to the U.S. Supreme Court in 1991… After Robert Bork lost the Supreme Court job, Anthony M. Kennedy was nominated and approved by a senate vote of 97-0.